jazz-community/work-item-command-line/README.md

 PLAIN_JAVA=C:\ELM702\PlainJavaAPI

 ## Usage

+The general syntax is:

 `-[command] {switch} {parameter[:mode]=value}`

-(See [A RTC WorkItem Command Line Version 2](http://wp.me/p2DlHq-s9) for a more complete description):
+See [A RTC WorkItem Command Line Version 2](http://wp.me/p2DlHq-s9) for a more complete description.
+There are also newer blog posts about WCL on the [RSJazz blog](https://rsjazz.wordpress.com/).

 Multiple parameter/value pairs and switches can be provided separated by spaces.
 Commands might require specific parameters to be mandatory.